MonterraByte/sigen/README.md

         -o, --output <output>       Path to the output file -s, --sign <sign> <sign>    Path to the .key and .crt files (in this order) to sign the executable with

+# Example

+    sigen -c /boot/cmdline -k /boot/vmlinuz-linux -i /boot/amd-ucode.img -i /boot/initramfs-linux.img -o /boot/efi/linux-signed.efi -s /etc/efi-keys/db.key /etc/efi-keys/db.crt -f

+# Automation

+To automatically regenerate the EFI executable after each kernel update, you can, for example, use systemd path triggers.

+The `sigen.service.example` and `sigen.path.example` files are examples on how to implement this.

 ---

 Copyright © 2019 Joaquim Monteiro